vsaint1/kernel-mouse/README.md

 - Build the project
 - Copy the driver to the same folder as the executable
-- Load the driver manually with services or driver mapper
+- Load the driver with the driver mapper

 ### 1.2 Loading via service `SC`